IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 >
 > Phone: (888) 882-1104

-Guidelines on reporting suspected Private Key Compromise, Certificate misuse, or any form of fraud, compromise, misuse, inappropriate conduct, or other Certificate-related matters for Subscribers, Relying Parties, Application Software Suppliers, and other third parties are provided in [Section 4.10.2.1](#certificate-problem-reporting) \"Certificate Problem Reporting".
+Guidelines on reporting suspected Private Key Compromise, Certificate misuse, or any form of fraud, compromise, misuse, inappropriate conduct, or other Certificate-related matters for Subscribers, Relying Parties, Application Software Suppliers, and other third parties are provided in [Section 4.10.2.1](#certificate-problem-reporting) \"Certificate Problem Reporting\".

 ### Person Determining CPS Suitability for the Policy